Elasmosaurus: Feeding

 In 1869 Cope noted that scales and teeth of six species of fish had been discovered directly beneath the vertebrae of the Elasmosaurus holotype, and theorized that these fish would have had formed the diet of the animal.
 From these remains, Cope named a new species of barracuda, Sphyraena carinata.

 The flexion ranges of Elasmosaurus necks would have allowed the animal to employ a number of hunting methods including "benthic grazing", which would have involved swimming close to the bottom and using the head and neck to dig for prey on the sea floor.
 Elasmosaurids may also have been active hunters in the pelagic zone, retracting their necks to launch a strike or using side-swipe motions to stun or kill prey with their laterally projected teeth (like sawsharks).
+It has also been suggested that the predatory abilities of elasmosaurids have been underestimated; their large skulls, big jaw-muscles, strong jaws, and long teeth indicate they could prey on animals between 30 cm and 2 m long, as indicated by stomach contents including those of sharks, fish, mosasaurs, and cephalopods.

 It is possible that Elasmosaurus and its kin stalked schools of fish, concealing themselves below and moving the head slowly up as they approached.
 The eyes of the animal were at the top of the head and allowed them to see directly upward.
 This stereoscopic vision would have helped it to find small prey.
 Hunting from below would also have been possible, with prey silhouetted in the sunlight while concealed in the dark waters below.
-Elasmosaurids probably ate small bony fish and marine invertebrates, as their small, non-kinetic skulls would have limited the size of the prey they could eat.
+Elasmosaurids probably ate small bony fish and Cephalopods, as their small, non-kinetic skulls would have limited the size of the prey they could eat.
 Also, with their long, slender teeth adapted for seizing prey and not tearing, elasmosaurids most certainly swallowed their prey whole.

 Although elasmosaurids are commonly found with several gastroliths, Elamosaurus has only been found uncontroversially with a pebble lodged in the neural arch of one of its hindmost tail-vertebrae.
 A specimen of the closely related Styxosaurus contained fragmented fish bones and stones in the abdominal region behind the pectoral girdle.
 The fish remains were identified as Enchodus and other clupeomorph fish.
 The stones match rock from 600 km away from where the specimen was found.
 Several different functions have been proposed for gastroliths, including aiding in digestion, mixing food content, mineral supplementation, and storage and buoyancy control.